0x1100010010/enumerable-methods-ruby/README.md

 ## Description

-This is a Microverse project, designed to build and fully understand the bubble sort algorithm.
-This project is focused on the use of yield and passing a block to a method and of course, on putting into practice the knowledge of Ruby.
+This is a project from the Microverse course designed to fully understand enumerable methods in Ruby.
+To achieve this task, this project consists of rebuilding some of these methods on our own, not only to understand them but to prove that there's no magic to it.
+Hope you enjoy it.

 ## Built With